klepas/fuckyouimaplatypus-site/index.md

 Badge Soldering (Whole Day - Come and Go @ Chillout Area) : By idont

+Blinkenlights (Friday Night - Come and Go @ Chillout Area) : By andrew bolin
+: DIY animated LED decorations, custom designed for the camp.
+Choose your colour from Green (for first time solderers), Yellow (second-timers?), or Red (if you like moving grains of rice with tweezers).
+Being a tech camp, of course there'll be an easter egg in the code =]
+: Andrew learned to solder before learning to write and has been tinkering with electronics ever since, with hobbies include building psychedelic LED circuits and collecting Raspberry Pis.
+His day job is building embedded systems to keep lithium batteries happy.

 Blue Team Jamming (2hr - Come and Go)
 : By lin_s + nullwolf